Trump’s emergency powers worry some senators, legal experts

 Goitein said she especially worries about any orders having to do with military deployment, including martial law.

-She also wonders if there is a PEAD outlining steps the president could take to respond to a serious cyberattack.
+She said she wonders if there is a PEAD outlining steps the president could take to respond to a serious cyberattack.
 Would the president aggressively interpret telecommunications law and flip an internet kill switch, or restrain domestic internet traffic? she asks.

 Bobby Chesney, associate dean at the University of Texas School of Law, said some fears might be exaggerated because while Trump makes off-the-cuff assertions of authority far beyond past presidents, he doesn’t necessarily follow up with action.

-Note: This story has been corrected by deleting Goitein quote beginning, “What I worry about ...” because of a misunderstanding over its context.